Ceramic Shell materials

 Ceramic shell materials for precision and art foundries.
-Binders, flours and sands /stucco from fused silica to zircon
+Binders, flour and sanding from fused silica to zircon.

 Adbond Advantage